Kinder Morgan Inc. (KMI) Shares Down Despite Recent Market Volatility

 - +28.15 for the gross margin

 The net margin for Kinder Morgan Inc. stands at +12.96.
+The total capital return value is set at 6.82, while invested capital returns managed to touch 4.18.
 Equity return is now at value 8.30, with 3.60 for asset returns.

+Based on Kinder Morgan Inc. (KMI), the company’s capital structure generated 104.34 points at debt to equity in total, while total debt to capital is 51.06.
+Total debt to assets is 45.77, with long-term debt to equity ratio resting at 93.17.
+Finally, the long-term debt to capital ratio is 45.60.

 Conclusion

-In conclusion, Kinder Morgan Inc. (KMI) has seen bad performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To sum up, Kinder Morgan Inc. (KMI) has seen a bad performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.